-Part II: Active engagement in Zoom meetings (worth 5% for each meeting; 25% total) Aligned Course Learning Outcomes: 2, 4, 5, 6, 7
+Part II: Active engagement in Zoom meetings (worth 5% for each meeting; 30% total) -ongoing Aligned Course Learning Outcomes: 2, 4, 5, 6, 7

 You are required to be present at each of the five Zoom meetings, on time, and for the entire duration of the meeting.
 You will be expected to contribute to the discussion orally (a working microphone and reliable internet connection will be essential, and a working video camera is strongly encouraged), and you will hold yourself personally responsible to ensure that you actively participate in each session.
 Absences from Zoom meetings should be discussed with the instructor in advance, when possible.
 Participation marks for students who miss a meeting may be made up through a short essay on the topic of the week, as negotiated with the instructor.
+Student will be expected to submit a short (250 word) self assessment about their participation and engagement in class.
+The self assessment will be due on June 23, at 11:59 pm.

-Part III: A final reflective post (worth 15%)

-Aligned Course Learning Outcomes: 1, 3, 4, 5, 6
+Part III: A final reflective post (worth 10%)-due 11:59 pm on June 22 Aligned Course Learning Outcomes: 1, 3, 4, 5, 6